matter-labs/zksync-web-era-docs/docs/dev/fundamentals/zkSync.md

 - Users can become owners in a rollup by depositing assets from L1 or receiving a transfer from other owners.
 - Owners can transfer assets to each other.
-- Owners can withdraw assets under their control to an L1 address.
-Rollup operation requires the assistance of an operator, who rolls transactions together, computes a zero-knowledge proof of the correct state transition, and affects the state transition by interacting with the rollup contract.
+- Owners can withdraw assets under their control to an L1 address. rollup operation requires the assistance of an operator, who rolls transactions together, computes a zero-knowledge proof of the correct state transition, and affects the state transition by interacting with the rollup contract.
-To understand the design, we need to look into how zkSync rollup transactions.
+To understand the design, we need to look into how zkSync rollup transactions works.

-zkSync operations are divided into rollup transactions (initiated inside Rollup by a Rollup account) and priority operations (initiated on the mainchain by an Ethereum account).
+zkSync operations are divided into rollup transactions (initiated inside rollup by a rollup account) and priority operations (initiated on the mainchain by an Ethereum account).

 The zkSync rollup operation lifecycles are as follows;
 - A user creates a transaction or a priority operation.